dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

      - *Float*
      - *Edge*
      - Edge attribute used by the Subdivision Surface node and modifier.
-       It only allows values between 0 and 1.
+       The values are limited to a range of 0 and 1.

    * - **normal**
      - *Vector*